aws/aws-cdk/docs/src/cloudformation.rst

 To reference the runtime attributes of CloudFormation resources, use one of the properties available on the resource object.

-The following example configures a |LAM| function's dead letter queue to use a the ARN of an |SQS| queue resource.
+The following example configures a |LAM| function's dead letter queue to use the ARN of an |SQS| queue resource.

 .. code-block:: ts